mcrd25/mcrd25/README.md

   - Compling list of publicly available (not private to associations such as AEA) Economic based research papers an dmy own research, such as How development policies affect the generation of new start ups.
 This repository will also include simple economic calculation/analysis scripts in python.
 [Economics Repo here](https://github.com/mcrd25/Economic-Resources)
   - Application of Pythagorean Theorem in different Sports Analytics .
 [Repo here](https://github.com/mcrd25/pythagexp-sports)
   - Self-compiled/written Ramdomized evaluation repository that guides through building and designing randomized evaluations (contained in markdowns).
 [Repo Here](https://github.com/mcrd25/randomized-evaluations)
     Ramdomized evaluations repository Will also contain personal sample code in Python and diagrams for Data Anaylsis process in preparing and executing Randomized Evaluations.
-This includes code on:
+This includes code and diagrams on:
     - Data Security processes
     - Data Cleaning
     - Exploritory Analysis